saitaiky/notebook/docs/docs/software-development/system-design/security/authentication/oauth.md

   - **ID Tokens**: Issues ID tokens, which are statements about the user, in addition to OAuth's access tokens.
   - **Analogy Continuation**: Adds the concept of user information to the existing OAuth process, enabling the OAuth server to communicate user data back to the application.

-:::infoAuth0 vs. OAuth: What Is the Difference?
+:::info Auth0 vs. OAuth: What Is the Difference?
 Auth0 and OAuth (Open Authorization) are both authentication and authorization systems that are used to secure web and mobile applications.
 However, there are some key differences:

 | Auth0                                                                                                                                                                            | 0Auth                                                                                                                      |